Fletcher FD-25

 The Fletcher FD-25 Defender was a light ground-attack aircraft developed in the United States in the early 1950s.

 Design and development

 Designed by John Thorp, the Defender was a conventional low-wing cantilever monoplane with fixed tailwheel undercarriage.
 Provision was made for two machine guns in the wings, plus disposable stores carried on underwing pylons.
 Construction throughout was all-metal, and the pilot sat under a wide perspex canopy.

 Operational history

 Three prototypes were built, two single-seaters and a two-seater, but no orders were placed by the US military.
-In Japan, however, Toyo acquired the rights to the design, and built around a dozen aircraft, selling seven (five single-seater attack versions and two two-seat trainers) to Cambodia, and four to Vietnam.
+In Japan, however, Toyo Aircraft Industry acquired the rights to the design, and built around a dozen aircraft, selling seven (five single-seater attack versions and two two-seat trainers) to Cambodia, and four to Vietnam.
 One example (FD-25B JA3051) served with the Royal Thai Police.

 Survivors

 One example (FD-25B N240D) remains in an airworthy condition today and appeared at the EAA AirVenture Oshkosh airshow in 2010.
 Two (a single-seater and a two-seater) are on museum display at the Tokyo Metropolitan College of Industrial Technology in Japan.